NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 2.0.7 - changed `delay` to `shortdelay` and `longdelay`, the delays are configurable in the documented Javascript variables 01/04/2023

 2.0.8 - NO code changes - README.md updated installation instructions (custom domain before script installation) 02/15/2023

+2.0.9 - removed the CSS from install script and added it into the code to ensure no "white screen of death" scenarios if Javascript fails to install